astronomer/airflow-guides/guides/google-composer-comparison.md

 As of the [1.0.0 release](https://cloud.google.com/composer/docs/release-notes#july_19_2018_composer-100-airflow-190), logging in Composer is handled by Stackdriver and based on [fluentd](https://www.fluentd.org).
 In contrast, logging in Astronomer is handled by [Elasticsearch](https://www.elastic.co/products/elasticsearch).

-### Security and Authentication

 ### Cost
-It’s hard to say what the cost comparison between the two services as Astronomer charges a fixed, annual license fee that covers unlimited users and airflow instances while Composer bills at a per minute rate based on web core hours, database core hours, web and database storage, and network egress in addition to Cloud Storage and Compute Engine charges.
+It’s hard to say what the cost comparison between the two services as Astronomer charges a fixed, annual license fee (although we do also have a SaaS offering that is billed monthly) that covers unlimited users and airflow instances while Composer bills at a per minute rate based on web core hours, database core hours, web and database storage, and network egress in addition to Cloud Storage and Compute Engine charges.

 Based on the [estimates provided](https://cloud.google.com/composer/pricing), a single, full-time instance of Composer should cost ~$300/month (in addition to the Storage and Compute Engine costs) but that also assumes the three workers use the relatively low powered n1-standard-1 (1 vCPU; 3.75GB) machine type.